 The Wisconsin High Energy Physics group conducts research on the experimental and theoretical frontiers of particle physics.
-The group works on Energy Frontier at the Large Hadron Collider on ATLAS and CMS experiments (CERN, Geneva), and on the Cosmic Frontier experiment LZ (SURF, South Dakota).
-Theoretical research encompasses HEP Phenomenology, String Theory and Cosmology.
+The group works on the Energy Frontier at the Large Hadron Collider on the ATLAS and CMS experiments (CERN, Geneva), the Intensity Frontier on the NOvA and DUNE experiments (Fermilab), and the Cosmic Frontier experiments DES and LSST (Chile).
+The theoretical research encompasses HEP Phenomenology, String Theory and Cosmology.

 Current Experimental Program

-The UW group of Profs Sridhara Dasu, Matt Herndon and Wesley Smith continues its active leadership roles in the Compact Muon Solenoid (CMS) experiment at the LHC, as we explore proton-proton collisions at 13 TeV and prepare for future higher luminosity running.
+The UW group of Profs Kevin Black, Tulika Bose, Sridhara Dasu and Matt Herndon continues its active leadership roles in the Compact Muon Solenoid (CMS) experiment at the LHC, as we explore proton-proton collisions at 13 TeV and prepare for future higher luminosity running.
 The UW group is leading physics analyses in characterization of the Higgs Boson, searches for its potential partners, searches for particle dark matter, and extensive studies of Electroweak phenomena.
-The UW group built, commissioned, operates, and upgrades major parts of CMS: the trigger system, including the Level-1 (L1) calorimeter trigger and higher level triggers (HLT), the endcap muon system (EMU), including its infrastructure and new cathode strip chambers (CSCs), software for simulation and event processing, and a leading Tier-2 computing facility.
+The UW group built, commissioned, operates, and upgrades major parts of CMS: the trigger system, including the Level-1 (L1) calorimeter trigger and higher level triggers (HLT), the endcap muon system (EMU), including its infrastructure and cathode strip chambers (CSCs) and Gas Electron Multiplier (GEMs), software for simulation and event processing, and a leading Tier-2 computing facility.

 Current Theoretical Program

 Profs.
-Yang Bai, Vernon Barger, Dan Chung, Lisa Everett and Francis Halzen are applying their internationally recognized expertise on calculations of new physics models and SM backgrounds to interpret the new data from the experimental frontier.
+Yang Bai, Vernon Barger and Lisa Everett are applying their internationally recognized expertise on calculations of new physics models and SM backgrounds to interpret the new data from the experimental frontier.
 With the discoveries at the LHC having begun, collider physics phenomenology is a central focus.
 This group is performing these important calculations and the training of students and postdocs.
 They are also studying the implications of dark matter and dark energy theories for observations at colliders and particle astrophysics.
 They are also studying the consequences of his new field theories for general relativity, cosmology and particle physics and exploring electroweak baryogenesis.